Discover Types of Hats for Every Lifestyle

 FezA unique hat, it looks more like a cylinder on the wearer’s head.
 It is typically a shade of red, and a tassel hangs down from the top.

-Floppy/Wide-brimmed HatAssociated with summers and beaches, these hats are designed to allow the head to breathe in the heat while protecting the face and neck from the sun.
-The Kettle Brim and Lifeguard Hats are both very similar in appearance, but they have chin straps, and the crows are different.
+Floppy / Wide-brimmed HatAssociated with summers and beaches, these hats are designed to allow the head to breathe in the heat while protecting the face and neck from the sun.
+The Kettle Brim and Lifeguard Hats are both very similar in appearance, but they have chin straps, and the crowns are different.

 Novelty HatThis can be any kind of hat, with Santa hats being the most commonly seen.
 These can be for holidays, costumes, or other events over the course of the year.